-Master's in Biomedical Informatics (Thesis and Non-Thesis)
+Master's in Biomedical Informatics (Non-Thesis)

 Do you want to harness data to improve health?
 Would you like to move beyond IT to leverage health information for better decision-making and outcomes?
-Do you want to be part of health care delivery’s future transformation?
+Do you want to be part of

-A Master of Science in biomedical informatics answers this demand, training students in technical skills and management of health care analytics.
-Our program is geared toward:
+A Master of Science in biomedical informatics answers this demand, training students in technical skills and management of

-- Clinicians and health care professionals,
+- Clinicians and

 - and Graduates in information technology and data science.